sermon: Knowing Christ (Part 1)

 Now here comes a consequence.

-Now Paul uses the word here member "Mortify therefore your members..."
-Again it's another figure of speech that he's using in which he places the word member for the sins that are going to be committed through that member; that is, the sins seek to express themselves through the various members of our body.
+Now Paul uses the word here member - "Mortify therefore your members."
+Again it is another figure of speech that he is using in which he places the word member for the sins that are going to be committed through that member; that is, the sins seek to express themselves through the various members of our body.
 So what he is really urging in reality us to do, is to put the sins to death, and thus the phrase can read "Put to death therefore whatever belongs to your earthly nature."

-V10 - "Having clothed yourself with the new man who is constantly being renewed with a resulting full and perfect knowledge which is according to the image of the One who created Him."
+Colossians 3:10 Having clothed yourself with the new man who is constantly being renewed with a resulting full and perfect knowledge which is according to the image of the One who created Him.